Hundreds of Thousands March For Gun Control Across The U.S.

 That deadly shooting inspired a generation of youth activists, who have been raised in a time marked by gun violence, to raise awareness of a growing support for tighter gun laws, which still face powerful political opposition from gun supporters backed by the National Rifle Association.

-President Trump and the first lady were in Florida for the weekend at the president's Mar-a-Lago resort in West Palm Beach.
+President Trump, who was in Florida for the weekend at his Mar-a-Lago resort, had yet to weigh in on Twitter about the protests Saturday afternoon.
 After the Parkland shooting, Trump held a number of listening sessions with students and even floated the idea of raising the age of gun ownership to 21 and tightening background checks.

 But in the end, the administration didn't push for any bold measures.
 The Justice Department also proposed on Friday, a plan to ban bump stocks, which are devices that allow a semi-automatic weapon to fire like a machine gun.